Frederick-S/sp-context-helper/README.md

 # sp-context-helper
-A helper to return SP.ClientContext/SP.Web/SP.Site in app web or normal web.
+A helper to return SP.ClientContext/SP.Web/SP.Site in (app) web.

 ## Installation
 ```